This story is being updated as news develops during this crisis. The last update was on Friday, April 3.

 Who’s most at risk?
 What about young children?

-Another study was published March 16 in Pediatrics.
-It describes the disease in 2,143 children in China.
+One March 16 study in Pediatrics focused on this.
+It described COVID-19 in 2,143 children in China.
 About half lived in Hubei Province, the epicenter of the pandemic.
 Compared with adults, these children generally had milder cases.
 It’s unknown why most kids aren’t getting as sick as adults are.

 What are the symptoms?